hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/playground-guide.md

           resource: "org.hyperledger.composer.system.**"
           action: ALLOW
         }
-        ```

       This access control rule allows all participants to access all business network resources, and allows all users to have system access control privileges.

 ## Step Seven: Deploying the updated business network

-Now that we've created our model, script, and access control files, we need to deploy and test our model.
+Now that we've created our model, script, and access control files, we need to deploy and test our business network.

 Click **Update** to deploy our new model, script, and transaction script files.